 There has been passenger rail service on the corridor for more than 150 years.
 Caltrain currently operates passenger rail and shares the tracks with freight trains operated by Union Pacific Railroad.
-Caltrain owns most of the corridor.
 Freight trains deliver and receive shipments at the Port of San Francisco.
 In the future, California High Speed Rail will also share these tracks.